Cha-OS/colabo.manager/README.md

 # Colabo.Manager

-It helps viewing a Google Spreadsheet as a Gantt Chart
+It helps view a Google Spreadsheet as a Gantt Chart

 Repo: http://github.com/cha-OS/colabo.manager

 (NOTE: The project originates from the Google ezGantt project: https://github.com/google/ezgantt)

 Colabo.Manager uses public Google Chart and Google Drive JavaScript APIs, so the same users who can view the Spreadsheet can see the Gantt chart.

+## Try

+Not working currently, check in [DEVELOPMENT](./DEVELOPMENT.md) on how to run it.

 To **try it**, go to https://manager.colabo.space/#/#1zYmWtZh0gNxhtFMC0YVwBwzfH9Iy_7viTFGo2Ot5B8s where the demo sheet will be visualized as a gantt chart.